top of page

 We are currently analyzing a mixed methods study using questionnaires and interviews to investigate the influence of aphantasia on mental healthcare evaluation, diagnosis, and treatment.

-Quantitative results are now available to read in a preprint on PsyArXiv!
+Quantitative results are now available to read on OSF!

 Mental imagery "extremes"